apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 As a result, we cannot avoid having one native plan to produce the shuffle input and another native plan for writing the batches to the shuffle file.

+### Shuffle Reads

+For shuffle reads a `ShuffledRDD` requests a `ShuffleReader` from the shuffle manager.
+Comet provides a `CometBlockStoreShuffleReader` which is implemented in JVM and fetches blocks from Spark and then creates an `ArrowReaderIterator` to process the blocks using Arrow's `StreamReader` for decoding IPC batches.

 ## Arrow